Clapping propulsion and thin vortex rings: a computational study of vortex dynamics, energy equivalence, and core

-In the overset mesh, a finer resolution is maintained in the body-enveloping component meshes, while a coarser resolution is used in the background mesh, with an intermediate resolution in the near-body zone component mesh.
-After performing the overset mesh operation on the background and component meshes, very few orphan cells were observed along the edges of $\mathrm{Z_J}$, outside the interplate cavity.
-Despite this, during the closing of the interplate cavity, contact between all the rigid plates modeling the cavity remained intact, as confirmed by the absence of fluid leakage from outside into the cavity.
-This effectively accomplished the formation of the clapping cavity using the three rigid plates.
+In the overset arrangement, the finest resolution is used in the body-enveloping zones, an intermediate resolution in $\mathrm{Z_N}$, and a coarser resolution in $\mathrm{Z_F}$.
+After the overset mesh operation, only a few orphan cells appear near the edges of $\mathrm{Z_J}$.
+However, no fluid leakage into the interplate cavity is observed during the clapping motion, confirming proper cavity modeling.